 Not all cashmere is equally luxurious though: The texture, color, and length of the fibers all affect manufacturing and pricing.
 Quality also depends on the region in which the wool is collected.
 As it is a very finite resource, there is only a certain amount produced in the world and like diamonds or gold.
 It is rare, so this is why it is priced accordingly.

-We are very proud of our Eco Cashmere, it’s quality and the feel you get when working and wearing it.
+We are very proud of our Eco Cashmere, the artisanal craftsmanship it takes to make every hank, its quality and the feel you get when working and wearing it.

-We are happy to bring you Timeless, Ethical and Sustainable luxury that you deserve.
+Our goal at Nordic Yarn is to bring you Timeless, Ethical and Sustainable luxury that you and the planet deserves.